simplenetes-io/simplenetes/doc/DEVCLUSTER.md

     - there is only one host, your laptop
     - the `sntd` Daemon process is often run in foreground user mode and never installed as a systemd unit.
-    - certificates cannot be issued, since it's a closed system and public DNS does not point
+    - certificates cannot be issued, since it's a closed system and public DNS is not applicable.

 If you only want to compile a single pod to use locally or want to learn more about Simplenetes Pods and the Podcompiler, we suggest reading [FIRSTPOD.md](FIRSTPOD.md).